The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Troy, OH

 English

-Patrick Larreategui is a General Surgeon in Troy, Ohio.
+Patrick Larreategui is a General Surgeon practicing medicine in Troy, Ohio.
 Dr. Larreategui is rated as an Experienced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Breast Cancer, Paget Disease of the Breast, Familial Colorectal Cancer, Fasciotomy, and Bladder Reconstruction.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Breast Cancer, Paget Disease of the Breast, Familial Colorectal Cancer, Fasciotomy, and Bladder Reconstruction.

 Advanced in Familial Adenomatous Polyposis